 Let’s take a look at these forms of structured data categories.

-So, what can you do to ensure you are making the most of Rich Cards and structured data?
+How to make the most of Rich Cards and structured data

 Here are 5 Rich Card strategies you should be using…